 Scrum vs. Agile

-It is the most popular framework used to implement Agile principles and values.
+Scrum is most commonly confused with Agile due to being the most popular framework used for the implementation of Agile project management principles and values.

 💡 Plaky Pro Tip